gtk-rs/gtk4-rs/book/src/gobject_properties.md

 {{#rustdoc_include ../listings/gobject_properties/3/main.rs:bind_state}}
 ```

-Whenever we now click on one of the two switches, the other one gets toggled as well.
+Now when we click on one of the two switches, the other one is toggled as well.

 <div style="text-align:center"><img src="img/gobject_properties_switches.png" /></div>

 We can also add properties to custom GObjects.
-We can demonstrate that, by binding the `number` of our `CustomButton` to a property.
+We can demonstrate that by binding the `number` of our `CustomButton` to a property.
-For that, we need to be able to [lazily evaluate](https://en.wikipedia.org/wiki/Lazy_evaluation) expressions.
+For that we need to be able to [lazily evaluate](https://en.wikipedia.org/wiki/Lazy_evaluation) expressions.
 The crate `once_cell` provides the `Lazy` type which allows us to do that.
 `once_cell` is already part of Rust nightly.
 Until it hits stable, we will add it as external dependency.